Skip to main content

 One final thought: Think big, start small.
 AML platforms can be customized and upgraded.
 For many institutions, the choices are overwhelming.
 Of course, there are many other factors that must be taken into account, especially cost.
 Having a clear understanding of the above-mentioned considerations will help weigh the cost considerations in choosing between the many options available in the marketplace.

-mgerbick@younginc.com or 330.422.3482.
+For more information on the selection of AML software, contact us at mgerbick@younginc.com or 330.422.3482.
 And if your institution has AML software in place, please read the following article, AML Validation & Review, to learn more about how we can assist your financial institution in the validation and review of your existing AML software.
 Our BSA team is uniquely qualified to guide you through this often complicated and technical process, and we look forward to working with you to achieve your goals.

-AML Validation & Review
+AML validation & review

 The increasing sophistication of Anti-Money Laundering/Combating the Funding of Terrorism (AML/CFT) software and modeling techniques and the broader application of these models have played an undeniable role in the enhanced effectiveness of AML/CFT programs in financial institutions.